 Thank you to the Canada Foundation for Innovation (CFI) for their ongoing support including a three-year extension of Major Science Initiatives funding for Canada's National Design Network!

-CANADA FOUNDATION CANADA FOUNDATION FOR INNOVATION FOUR LINNOVATION CMC collaborates with UBC and 34 other post-secondary institutions on CADnet, a proposal targeting CFI's Infrastructure Fund competition.
+other post-secondary institutions

+on CADnet, a proposal targeting

+CFI's Infrastructure Fund competition.

 Welcomed 49 professors and their students using tools and technologies available to CNDN for the first time.